opendocsg/slw-judgments-backfill/2017_SGHC_241/report.md

 25     Second, although the standard of proof for an allegation of fraudulent misrepresentation is still based on a balance of probabilities (as in all civil cases), but because an allegation of fraud is a serious one, the party alleging fraud must furnish more evidence the graver his allegation.
 The Court of Appeal in _Wee Chiaw Sek Anna_ also expressed this view at [30]–[31]:

  30 It is, in our view, of the first importance to emphasise right at the outset the relatively high standard of proof which must be satisfied by the representee (here, the Appellant) before a fraudulent misrepresentation can be established successfully against the representor (here, the Deceased).
-As V K Rajah JA put it in the Singapore High Court decision of Vita Health Laboratories Pte Ltd v Pang Seng Meng [2004] 4 SLR(R) 162 (at [30]), the allegation of fraud is a serious one and that “[g]enerally speaking, the graver the allegation, the higher the standard of proof incumbent on the claimant”. ...
+As V K Rajah JA put it in the Singapore High Court decision of Vita Health Laboratories Pte Ltd v Pang Seng Meng <span class="citation">[2004] 4 SLR(R) 162</span> (at [30]), the allegation of fraud is a serious one and that “[g]enerally speaking, the graver the allegation, the higher the standard of proof incumbent on the claimant”. ...

  31 This high standard of proof is also consistent with the fact that an award of damages for fraudulent misrepresentation covers a wide ambit – including all loss which flowed directly as a result of the entry by the representee into the transaction in question, regardless of whether or not such loss was foreseeable ...

  [emphasis in original]

-26     Similar sentiments were expressed by the Court of Appeal in _Tang Yoke Kheng (trading as Niklex Supply Co) v Lek Benedict and others_ [2005] 3 SLR(R) 263 at [14]:
+26     Similar sentiments were expressed by the Court of Appeal in _Tang Yoke Kheng (trading as Niklex Supply Co) v Lek Benedict and others_ <span class="citation">[2005] 3 SLR(R) 263</span> at [14]:

 ## Q: